kadaster-labs/sensrnet-home/docs/Blockchain.md

 # Blockchain or not

 > _**Blockchain** is a buzzword which attracts attention, positive and negative.
-Therefor this page describes the point of view about this topic in the SensRNet context.
+Therefore this page describes the point of view about this topic in the SensRNet context.
 Because of the Dutch context only of SensRNet at this moment this document is written in Dutch only for the time being._

 **Blockchain** is een buzzword dat veel aandacht trekt, zowel positief als negatief.